-- 1) The clinical risk is such that delaying admission would be likely to cause avoidable harm whether the patient is in the community, ED or acute hospital bed. - 2) This is a clinical decision and must be made by the admitting consultant/Doctor, balancing the risks and benefits for the patient, and if the balance of risks needs further discussion, in consultation with the service's Clinical Director and Borough Lead Nurse or nominated deputies as required (Out of hours on-call consultant and DSN).
-IPC advice is available 9am to 5 pm Monday Friday and of these times on the Director on call should be utilised as required through the on-call system.
+- 1) The clinical risk is such that delaying admission would be likely to cause avoidable harm whether the patient is in the community, ED or acute hospital bed. - 2) This is a clinical decision and must be made by the admitting consultant/Doctor, balancing the risks and benefits for the patient, and if the balance of risks needs further discussion, in consultation with the service's Clinical Director and Borough Lead Nurse or nominated deputies as required (Out-of-hours on-call consultant and DSN).
+IPC advice is available 9am to 5pm Monday-Friday, outside of these times the Director on-call should be utilised as required through the on-call system.
 Each Borough Lead Nurse will need to keep record of each patient admitted using the SOP which is on the daily DSN report.

-Please e mail elft.infectioncontrol@nhs.net, for all patient admitted using the SOP.
+Please e-mail elft.infectioncontrol@nhs.net for all patients admitted using the SOP.
 This email should be sent by the Borough Lead Nurse, Duty Senior Nurse and/or Ward Manager.

-Prior to admission the following requirements must be met and clearly recorded in the patient's Rio note:
+Prior to admission the following requirements must be met and clearly recorded in the patient's RiO notes:

-Open and transparent discussion about the risks with the patient and family:

-- The patient and relatives/carer must be informed of the ward status regarding the positive case or outbreak prior to admission, and must agree to the admission. - This discussion must take place at the point of assessment/decision to admit, and must be recorded in patient's Rio note. - If not possible to achieve this discussion and agreement with the patient and family, then best interest principles must be applied by the clinical decision maker (out of hours this is the on-call consultant) and the outcome recorded in patient's note.
+- Open and transparent discussion about the risks with the patient and family - The patient and relatives/carer must be informed of the ward status regarding the positive case or outbreak prior to admission, and must agree to the admission. - This discussion must take place at the point of assessment/decision to admit, and must be recorded in the patient's RiO notes. - If not possible to achieve this discussion and agreement with the patient and family, then best interest principles must be applied by the clinical decision maker (out-of-hours this is the oncall consultant) and the outcome recorded in the patient's RiO notes.